-The larvae of the food moth can be found kitchen cupboards and pantries.
+The larvae of the food moth can be found in kitchen cupboards and pantries.
 Their preferred hunting grounds are open packets of oats, muesli and flour.
-Although they are not toxic when eaten, the larvae can cause intestinal discomfort and the thought of eating moth maggots is gross.
+Although they are not toxic when eaten, the larvae can cause intestinal discomfort, and the thought of eating moth maggots is gross.

 Moth larvae can do a substantial and expensive amount of damage to clothing.
+Carpet and textile businesses can struggle with moths.
+In factories, warehouses, and depots, moths thrive.
+Keeping warehouses pest-free is a necessity for any business.
 The most common types of damage are:

 - Finances– the largest amount of damage moths will do is not to your clothes, but to your finances.
 Repairing or replacing damaged clothing can be expensive, especially if you own vintage clothes.